 - Special tax on coffee and non-alcoholic beverages.

 - Tax on vessels.

 - Tax on coin operated machines for games for amusement.

 - Tax on the use of public land.

-- Tax according to the Games of Chance Act.
+- Tax in line with the Games of Chance Act.